 It is a curated space and is linked to the visiting artist programme and the department’s research projects.

 TIC and Project Space

 In addition, the TIC Space and the Project Space are both bookable by students.
 They are spaces that can be readily blacked-out, making them suitable for video projection, for instance.

-We also have access to a ‘green screen’ room, as well as to professional standard recording studios.
+We also have access to a ‘green screen’ room, as well as to professional-standard film and sound recording studios.